gsl-lite/gsl-lite/doc/Reference.md

   Handling contract violations with exceptions can be desirable when executing in an interactive programming environment, or if there are other reasons why process termination must be avoided.

-  This setting is also useful for writing unit tests that exercise contract checks.
+  This setting is also useful when writing unit tests for contract checks.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_CALLS_HANDLER`**
   Define this macro to call a user-defined handler function `gsl_lite::fail_fast_assert_handler()` on a contract violation.